Home > Management and Budget > Constitutional Offices

 Supervisor of Elections

-An independent elected Supervisor of Elections will assume responsibility for the County’s Elections Department.
+An independent elected Supervisor of Elections assumed responsibility for the County’s Elections Department.

 Florida license plate tag